codacy/codacy-pmd/src/main/resources/docs/description/category_java_codestyle_CommentDefaultAccessModifier.md

 To avoid mistakes if we want that a Method, Constructor, Field or Nested class have a default access modifier we must add a comment at the beginning of it's declaration.
-By default the comment must be /* default */, if you want another, you have to provide a regexp.
+By default the comment must be /* default */ or /* package */, if you want another, you have to provide a regular expression.

 Example(s):
 ```